Indigenous Community-Based Climate Monitoring Program: funded projects from 2022 to June 2024

 Municipality of Igloolik Igloolik Igloolik Community Weather Station Network Funding to create a weather station network in the region of Igloolik to enhance travel safety.
 2021 to 2022 2023 to 2024 $500,046

 Aqqiumavvik Society Arviat Ujjiqsuiniq Young Hunters Funding to monitor the impacts of climate change on the health of caribou, seal populations and fish stocks using both scientific methods and Inuit knowledge.
 This project will build capacity by providing training opportunities and knowledge exchange for youth as well as brining awareness to the community.
+This project is co-funded with the Climate Change Preparedness in the North Program.
 2021 to 2022 2023 to 2024 $238,971

 Kivalliq Wildlife Board Rankin Inlet, Whale Cove Climate and Ecosystem Changes in the Kivalliq – Monitoring, Preparedness & Adaptation Funding to develop an ecosystem-based vision of country foods in order to better understand climate impacts, to prepare for the future by predicting possible changes in country food species and to develop adaptations measures to address the impact of climate change on country foods.
+This project is co-funded with the Climate Change and Health Adaptation Program.
 2022 to 2023 2024 to 2025 $465,520

 Hamlet of Coral Harbour Coral Harbour Nunavummiut Polar Bear Surveys on Southampton Island: Inuit Knowledge Based Polar Bear Monitoring and the Mobilization of New Non-invasive Methodologies for Arctic Climate Change Impact Assessment Funding to host a Gathering in Coral Harbour, Nunavut.
 During this Gathering, the project team will report on results and findings from the Nunavummiut Polar Bear Surveys on Southampton Island - Toward Nunavummiut inclusive Polar Bear Monitoring and Arctic Climate Change Impact Assessment project and plan future community-based monitoring studies.
 2022 to 2023 2022 to 2023 $67,450

 Foxe Basin Kivalliq North Sapujiyiit / Guardians of the Sea Chesterfield Inlet, Coral Harbour, Naujaat Community-Based Climate and Sea Ice Monitoring, and Youth Research Capacity Sharing through the Foxe Basin Kivalliq North Sapujiyiit/Guardians of the Sea Society Funding to establish a community-based monitoring program to record community observations of changes and scientific measurements related to climate, marine mammals and sea ice conditions.
+This project is co-funded with the Climate Change and Health Adaptation Program.
 2022 to 2023 2024 to 2025 $280,000

 Nunavik